leoyoon17/CMPUT-412-Competition-1/README.md

         maxLevel = 2,
         criteria = (cv2.TERM_CRITERIA_EPS | cv2.TERM_CRITERIA_COUNT, 10, 0.03))
 ```

 Finally, the concept of velocity ramping was used to ensure that we follow the target with little jerky movements.

 Hypothesis
 ==========

 During the pursuit portion of the competition, we wanted to see if it was possible to reliably follow our opposing robot by utilizing the optical sensor.
-Our hypothesis for this portion was that following another robot was possible
+Our hypothesis for this portion was that following another robot was possible.

 Conversely, during the evasion portion of the competition, we wanted to find out if we could successfully navigate around the given environment by utilizing the optical sensor.
 Our hypothesis for this portion was that evading the given environment was possible.